 What is Scotch?

 Scotch is an aged, high-proof grain spirit from Scotland.
-And as mentioned, that means the entire production must take place in Scotland.
-That is also the most important and non-negotiable aspect of Scotch Whisky.
+That means all steps of production must take place in Scotland. - Which is also the most important and absolutely non-negotiable aspect of Scotch Whisky.

-Another vital characteristic is the smoky flavor.
+Another vital aspect is the smoky flavor.
 This smokiness comes from the manufacturing process that Scotch goes through and is a great tasting experience, both neat and in Scotch Cocktails.

 The basis of Scotch Whisky is a mix of grain.
-Typically, it is made primarily from barley.
-Other grains are also acceptable, as long as malted barley is part of the mixture.
+Typically, it is made predominantly from barley.
+Other grains are fine, as long as malted barley is part of the mixture.

-The grain is malted and peated.
-The resulting mash is distilled and has to age in oak barrels for at least three years. -Peated means that the malted barley is dried over a peat fire.
-It adds a distinct smoky, peaty flavor to the Scotch.
+The grain mix is malted and peated.
+The resulting mash is distilled and matures in oak barrels. -Peat is a dark, decomposed, organic matter you can find in wetlands, and peated means that the malted barley is dried over a peat fire.
+It adds a distinct smoky flavor to the Scotch.

-However, like Bourbon, Scotch is often bottled at a higher strength.
-Those cask strength releases often contain between 50% and 60% alcohol by volume.
+In addition to being from Scotland and containing malted barley, the minimum bottling strength of Scotch is 40% ABV.
+Like Bourbon, Scotch is often bottled at a higher percentage.
+Those so-called cask-strength releases often contain between 50% and 60% alcohol by volume.

 How is Scotch different from Whiskey?